Click below to listen to my 2 min. Garden Bite radio show: Making your own Maple syrup

 As promised… a primer on making your own Maple Syrup.
 It IS an adventure.
 It’s time consuming but the flavor can’t be beat.

 In another life, I lived with an engineer who couldn’t wait to make his own Maple Syrup!
-This is his story. (unfortunately we didn’t get pictures of his original tapping – the next year he bought bags and taps from a company)
+This is his story. (unfortunately we only got 1 photo with his homemade taps – the next year he bought bags and taps from a company)

 - He made his own taps from 3/8 inch pvc pipe about 5 inches long.

 - Tapping into the trees about 3 feet up and at an upward angle.

 - Using clean gallon water jugs for collecting the sap he used clear ½ inch pvc tubing to connect the tap and the collector bottle by drilling a hole in the center of the cap.

 - He used fallen maple branches from his yard to build the fire, placing old pallets around the fire to shield it from the wind.

 - He confiscated the pan from my Nesco roaster oven to boil the sap, setting it on unused bricks from another project.

 - Instructions from the MN DNR on tapping trees